rebecca-aston/remote-painter/README.md

 This is a web-sockets with socket.io multi-user drawing example.

-The live example can be seen on glitch.
+The live example can be seen on glitch: [https://remote-painter.glitch.me/](https://remote-painter.glitch.me/)